bcollazo/catanatron/RESULTS_LOG.md

     that we have random players fixed does this job for now, since we collect samples from their perspective as well).

-- Play a game against MCTS player.
-Play against MCTS with look-ahead.
+- Play a game against Greedy player.
+Play against Greedy with look-ahead.

 - Idea: Sum up "enemy features".
 Make it look like its 1 enemy.